Analyzing Business Data with T-SQL

 Wrapping Up

-Over the course of this talk, we introduced the concept of key performance indicators (KPIs).
-We showed how to calculate a series of KPIs for a retail company using a variety of functions and capabilities in T-SQL, as well as a powerful calendar table.
+Over the course of this talk, we have seen how to calculate a variety of KPIs for a retail company using T-SQL.
+Along the way, we covered:

 Wrapping Up